FoundryLogger/ModuloLog/README.md

 If you do not need an SSL connection, you will have to make some changes to the server code.
 Specifically, you will need to remove the part related to certificates and change the parts from HTTPS to HTTP.

+Note
+You must need to be GM to use this module
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Lingua Italiana**